Where Can I Find Free Online Phlebotomy Courses?

 You will learn how to draw blood and fill specimen tubes in the correct order to avoid inaccurate results and prevent contamination.
 You will also learn the composition of each additive, how it interacts with blood and the names of different types of blood tests.

 This course covers skills that the Joint Commission for Accreditation of Healthcare Organizations (JCAHO) requires for providing phlebotomy care to patients in eight age groups.
 There are tips to help phlebotomy managers create study materials and practice questions for JCAHO's annual exam on age-specific treatment standards.
 The presentation also outlines steps for assessing and observing phlebotomy skills.

 What Materials Are Provided?

+The course is taught through a PowerPoint slide show.
 You can access a link to an ACC web page that provides multiple-choice quizzes on phlebotomy with answers.
 Other materials include case studies on drawing blood and sample contamination with IV blood.
 There are also illustrations of blood drawing techniques, outlines of topics covered in ACC's phlebotomy classes and other phlebotomy resources.